-In order to maximize these services, the former CIGC and CRS were combined to create Center for Counseling and Rational Solutions, CRS, which provides people with alternatives to contentious and painful situations in all aspects of life.
+In order to maximize these services, the former CIGC and CRS were combined to create Center for Counseling and Rational Solutions, CRS, which provides people with alternatives to contentious and painful situations in all aspects of Me.
 For those going through the process of uncoupling, there are other options to ugly court battles: mediation, parent coordination, collaborative, or pro se divorce (without attorneys).
 We are committed to helping people maximize control over their family’s outcome by staying out of the court system.
 For those experiencing difficulty in other areas of life’s challenges and transitions, we offer a highly specialized network of professionals and resources.
 We found that by combining CIGC and CRS, we can give people one place to come to help them with any of life’s challenges and transitions from childhood through old age.

 Karen D. Sacks has always been passionate about helping people.
 For almost 30 years, she has counseled individuals, couples and groups during some of the most difficult times in their lives.
 Karen is a Licensed Mental Health Counselor, Florida Supreme Court Certified Family Mediator and Parenting Coordinator.
 Specializing in children of divorce, Karen has effectively helped many families with issues involving communication problems, divorce and parenting.

 Karen’s educational background includes a Bachelor’s degree in Education from the University of Bridgeport, a Master’s Degree in Counseling from Long Island University as well as post-graduate work at Florida Atlantic University.
 She is certified by the National Board of Certified Counselors and is affiliated with many organizations including South Palm Beach County Bar Association, American Mental Health Counselors Association (AMHCA), Collaborative Law Team, Illinois Counseling Association (ICA), Mental Health Association of Palm Beach County (MHA), Florida Mental Health Counselors Association (FLMHCA), Association of Family and Conciliation Courts (AFCC), and International Academy of Collaborative Professionals (IACP).